opencord/docs/navigate.md

-* While the install and operate stages are distinct, for convenience, some helm-charts elect to launch a `tosca-loader` container (in Kubernetes parlance, it's a *job* and not a *service*) to load an initial TOSCA workflow into a newly deployed set of services.
+* While the install and operate stages are distinct, for convenience, some helm-charts elect to launch a `tosca-loader` container (in Kubernetes parlance, it's a *job* and not a *service*) to load an initial TOSCA recipe into a newly deployed set of services.
 This is how a service graph is typically instantiated.

 * While the CORD control plane is deployed as a set of Docker